ethanpil/non-adblock-hosts-lists/README.md

 * streaming-audio-hosts.txt	- Music and playlist sites and apps
 * streaming-video-hosts.txt - Video streaming sites and apps (non-educational)
 * news-magazines-and-blogs.txt - News media, blogs and magazine sites

+These lists are manually updated by me, as I find new things that need blocking on my networks.
+Feel free to contribute via a pull request.